Help Center

 Adding context to an event makes it a lot easier to develop and configure which values a mobile developer is able to use and send through the event to BlueConic, where the event context can be used with BlueConic Listeners.
 Previously, this had to be configured by using a public UI element in order to retrieve data from a mobile app.
 Now mobile developers can use private or dynamic values and apply them directly as context to an event.
 This gives you more control and flexibility to publish BlueConic events within an app, and the BlueConic users at your site can use them to define BlueConic Listeners, without having to know about the internal UI IDs of the mobile app.

-Mobile developers can develop these events in their code, for example to publish a ClickEvent whenever a customer clicks on their favorite sport (code shown below).
+Mobile developers can develop these events in their code, for example, to publish a ClickEvent whenever a customer clicks on their favorite sport (code shown below).
 In addition, you can define a BlueConic Listener to keep track of a customer's favorite category or sport.

 You can add the ClickEvent to a function in your app, for example, by adding a click handler a customer interacts with in the UI or when they navigate to a different page.